-I am in my 38th year at Holy Childhood School.
+I am in my 40th year at Holy Childhood School.
 This has really been my home away from home, since I am a Holy Childhood graduate, as well as my father and daughter.
 I graduated from Blackburn College with a B.A. in Elementary Education and concentrations in Spanish and Psychology.
+It has really been a lot of fun seeing the children of my former students come through my classroom!!

 My husband, Brett, and I have a daughter, Elizabeth, and son-in-law, Trevor.
 I am the proud grandmother of Liam and Samuel.